 Roughly chop the cabbage, chikuwa, and benishoga.
-Chop the Japanese green onion.
+Chop up the Japanese green onion.

 Thoroughly wash the yamaimo, then grate with the skin still on.
-Add the dashi and briefly mix in.
+Add the dashi and mix briefly.

-Mix in the ingredients for [A] into the yamaimo mixture.
-When integrated, add the flour and salt, and stir in briefly.
+Mix in the ingredients under [A] into the yamaimo mixture, then add the flour and salt.
+Mix lightly.

-Make sure not to overstir the batter once the flour is added.
+Make sure not to overwork the batter once the flour is added.
 Ideally, there should still be some clumps of dry flour.

 Portion out half of the batter.
-Just before cooking, add an egg and stir in briefly.
+Add an egg and mix in briefly just before cooking.

-Preheat an electric griddle or frying pan (here we are using a hot stone plate) over medium heat, then add a small amount of vegetable oil to coat the entire surface.
+Preheat an electric griddle or frying pan (pictured here is a hot stone plate) over medium heat, then add a small amount of vegetable oil to coat the entire surface.
 Add 2/3 of the batter mixture with the egg mixed in, and spread out slightly.
 Top with 3 slices of pork.

-When using pork loin, it is best to cook it sandwiched between two layers of the batter mixture to keep it from drying out, while when using pork belly, it is best to cook it on top of the batter mixture to make it crisp.
+When using pork loin, sandwich the pork slices between two layers of batter mixture to keep it from drying out.
+When using pork belly, place the pork slices on top of the batter mixture for a nice crisp.

-Pour on the remaining 1/3 of the batter mixture to cover the top, including the pork, and shape the edges to make the okonomiyaki circular, then cover and reduce heat to medium-low to steam-fry for 3-4 min.
+Pour on the remaining 1/3 of the batter mixture over the pork, and shape the edges to make the okonomiyaki circular.
+Cover and reduce the heat to medium-low, and steam-fry for 3-4 minutes.

-The okonomiyaki will be approx. 22-23 cm in diameter, and 3-4 cm tall, so use a domed lid if possible.
-You can also use a large pan in place of a lid.
+The okonomiyaki will be approx. 22-23 cm in diameter and 3-4 cm tall, so it's best to use a domed lid.
+You can also use a large pot in place of a lid.

-After one side has finished cooking, turn the okonomiyaki over.
+When the bottom side is done, turn the okonomiyaki over.

-The tartness of the lemon juice goes surprisingly well with okonomiyaki as a secret ingredient.
+The tartness of the lemon juice works surprisingly well with okonomiyaki.

-Top with plenty of okonomiyaki sauce, and aonori flakes and skipjack shavings as desired.
-Repeat to make a second okonomiyaki.
+Top with plenty of okonomiyaki sauce, aonori flakes and skipjack shavings.
+Repeat to make another okonomiyaki.